Detecting data exfiltration and USB copying with the USN journal

 Mass file copies, USB drops, and staging directories all leave a recognisable shape in $UsnJrnl:$J. The patterns to filter for, with worked examples.

-5 min read
+By 7 min read

-What you typically have:
+What you typically have on a real engagement:

-A more decisive signal arrives if the attacker zips the data first: a FileCreate of an .7z, .zip, .rar or random-named file at a temp path, followed by sustained DataExtend | Close records until the file reaches its final size.
+The decisive signal on the source side is the archive-before-copy pattern, because most users with anything to hide reach for 7-Zip or Explorer's built-in compression before they walk the drive out: a FileCreate of a .7z, .zip, .rar or random-named file at a temp path, followed by sustained DataExtend | Close records until the file reaches its final size.
+The path is usually \Users\<u>\AppData\Local\Temp\, \Users\<u>\Desktop\ or the root of the user profile.

-The classic staging-then-copy pattern
+The classic staging-then-archive pattern

 FileCreate | Close C:\Users\bob\AppData\Local\Temp\sales_q3\